-- 1. The lands in the County that are identified as Referral Area on Figure 1 are not intended to accommodate Town growth within the 40 year time frame of the IDP, but are of interest due to the impact that development on these lands may have on the Town. - 2.
+- 1. The lands in the County that are identified as Referral Area on Figure 1 are not intended to accommodate Town growth within the 40-year time frame of the IDP but are of interest due to the impact that development on these lands may have on the Town. - 2.
 Planning matters such as proposed changes in land use and subdivision within the Referral Area shall be referred to enable coordination of planning and servicing decisions. - 3.
 Minimizing the amount of land taken out of agricultural production shall be the primary focus in the Referral Area. - 4.
-Changes in land use designation and subdivision of lands identified as Referral Area on Figure 1 shall only be considered to facilitate low-density development, resulting in a maximum number of four (4) titles per quarter-section. - 5.
-Changes in land use designation and subdivision of lands identified as Economic Node within the Referral Area, shall only be considered where supported by an approved Concept Plan or ASP.
+Changes in land use designation and/or subdivision of lands identified as Referral Area on Figure 1 shall only be considered to facilitate low-density development that shall not exceed a maximum number of four (4) titles per quarter-section and shall comply with the applicable policies of the County's MDP, as amended from time to time.

+5. Changes in land use designation and/or subdivision of lands identified as Economic Node within the Referral Area, shall only be considered where supported by an approved Concept Plan or ASP.